 Below is a brief checklist of the must have things to pack along with you so you are prepared for the elements when hiking the W trek.

 |Comfortable hiking backpack|

 |Water container (either water bottle or a hydration bladder)|

-The W Trek in Torres del Paine National Park is an ultimate bucket list experience for anyone visiting Patagonia in Chile.
+While there are many tours and ways to visit Torres del Paine National park, The W Trek in Torres del Paine National Park is an ultimate bucket list experience for anyone visiting Patagonia in Chile.
 Taking in incredible mountain, lake and glacier views there’s really nothing else like it.
 Follow the recommendations in our guide to hiking the W Trek in Patagonia, and you’ll be well on your way to being able to tick off this bucket list.

 Looking for more epic bucket list destinations in South America?
 Check out our content for Ecuador for some incredible places to explore.